 The GCC provides consistency and coordination among state agencies in funding Wisconsin's Groundwater Research and Monitoring Program to meet state agency needs.
-Approximately \$17 million has been spent over 22 years by DNR, UWS, DATCP, and Commerce more than 400 different projects selected to advance understanding and management of groundwater in Wisconsin.
+Approximately \$17 million has been spent over 22 years by DNR, UWS, DATCP, and Commerce more than 400 different projects selected to answer essential management questions and advance understanding of groundwater in Wisconsin.

-Projects funded have provided valuable information regarding the Wisconsin's groundwater resources, helped evaluate existing programs, increased the knowledge of the movement of contaminants in the subsurface, and developed new methods for groundwater evaluation and protection.
-While the application of the results is broad, some areas where the results of state-funded groundwater research and monitoring projects have been successfully applied to groundwater problems in Wisconsin include:
+Projects funded have helped evaluate existing programs, increased the knowledge of the movement of contaminants in the subsurface, and developed new methods for groundwater protection.
+While the application of the results is broad, a few examples where the results of state-funded groundwater research and monitoring projects are successfully applied to groundwater problems in Wisconsin include: